IU-PR/Capstone_project/content/docs/Groups/Ayoto.md

 * We created a landing page
 * We found a potential investor for our startup
 * We communicated with one hospital to partner with us

+{{< hint danger >}}
+**Feedback**

+**1. Component Breakdown**

+Good, but you need to categorise those mention into Frontend/ backend.

+**2. Data Management**

+Good

+**3. UI Design**

+I like the design very much.
+But what the Landing page different design than the mobile app?
+Try to keep consistent design among platforms in order not to confuse users.

+I like the chat design, but it missing the send button. also how will you handle if the user will write a big prompt?

+**4. Integration and APIs**

+Missing

+**5. Scalability and Performance**
+Good

+**6. Security and Privacy**
+Good

+**7. Error handling and Resillience**
+Unit testing will help you test the alit of the current code.
+But this is only one part of handling errors.
+You need to use a mechanise to handle errors while he program are in production.
+Since you are suing Mobile try to use crashlytics

+**8. Deployment and DevOps**
+Good

+**Answering questioner**
+Answering for the questioner is very short, and doesn’t reflect much consideration.
+You should explain why you don’t have a mentor.
+I hardly believe that you have no gap in your knowledge ( so you are perfect at everything? )

+You should redo them.

+> We couldn’t find mentors to guide us in developing the project.

+The mentor job is not all about the challenges. beside you didn't face any challenge?.

+please try to be more realistic.

+**Overall**
+The report is good.
+But you should really take into consideration the questioner answering properly.
+If you did it you would have gotten a full mark.

+and try to be more realistic.

+Grade 4/5

+_Feedback by Moofiy_
+{{< /hint >}}